Baune8D/AspNet.Frontend.Templates/README.md

 It is built upon the original MVC template and can be customized any way you want.

 Additional related repos:
-* [AspNet.AssetManager](https://github.com/Baune8D/AspNet.AssetManager) - C# code for working with the generated assets.
-See here more documentation here.
+* [AspNet.AssetManager](https://github.com/Baune8D/AspNet.AssetManager) - C# code for working with the generated assets. **See here more documentation here.**
 * [aspnet-buildtools](https://github.com/Baune8D/aspnet-buildtools) - NPM package that helps with build tool configuration.

 View-specific bundles are automatically created for each `.cshtml` file with a corresponding `.cshtml.{js,ts}` file in the same location.
 **Note:** TypeScript support is not included out of the box.
-It needs to be configured manually in the Webpack configuration of needed.
+It needs to be configured manually in the Webpack configuration if needed.

 Bundles will not be generated for partial views and view components.